anteloalejandro/obsidian-vault/Learning Obsidian/Advanced Slides/Advanced slides overview.md

 # Slides overview

-Take a look into some basic features of **Obsidian Advanced Sliders**
+Take a look into some basic features of **Obsidian Advanced Slides**

 ---